 From Middle Earth to Pandora: How motion capture works

 In the last two decades we’ve watched numerous ‘behind the scenes’ images of Serkis jumping around in a MoCap suit equipped with retroreflective markers.
-During the filming of Lord of the Rings (2001), these retroreflective markers allowed motion capture technology to accurately record his movements through a series of tracking cameras.
+During the filming of Peter Jackson’s Lord of the Rings (2001), these retro reflective optical markers allowed motion capture technology to accurately record his facial and body movements through a series of motion tracking cameras.
 This data was then transferred to a graphics engine to create a ‘skeleton’ which acted as a base for the animated body of Gollum.

 This early MoCap technique, which is still used today by some, is known as an ‘outside-in’ system; this means that the cameras look from a perspective ‘outside’ of the MoCap environment, and into the movement of the actor.
 The second, more recent technique (which we’ll explain further below), involves the use of Inertial Measurement Units (IMUs) to capture an actors movement regardless of any space or location (Xsens’ MVN system is an example of this type of MoCap setup).